Maldives to open underwater hotel residence

 Connected to the upper level by a spiral staircase, the undersea suite section will be made up of a king-size bedroom, living area and bathroom.

-The top level, which also has a sunrise-facing relaxation deck , measures 550 square meters, while the undersea sections occupies an area of 102 square meters.
+The top level, which also has a sunrise-facing relaxation deck, measures 550 square meters, while the undersea sections occupies an area of 102 square meters.

 Underwater living